GeoNet/delta/docs/SEISMIC_METADATA_CONVENTIONS.md

 Sensors at the surface adjacent to boreholes are covered by these special conventions; borehole surface sensors are considered borehole sensors regarding naming conventions.

+Thus a borehole sensor installed >200 meters down a borehole and a surface sensor at the wellhead will share the same station code but will have differing location codes.

 ## Channel Codes

 Channel codes generally follow the SEED conventions, although some channel codes preceded the conventions and have not been updated.